Research update: Wobbly Feet Foundation continues to beat national standards by donating 92% of every dollar towards our mission!

 Donate knowing your dollars will make a difference!
 Visit our GuideStar profile for full annual details http://www.guidestar.org/profile/27-1068774

 Funded research projects

 On-going since 2015: The A-T Children’s Project launches the Global A-T Family Data Platform and Genome Sequencing Project.
 A patient driven effort lead by Anthony Philippakis, MD, PhD at the Broad Institute at Harvard and MIT, this platform is compiling clinical and genomic information in order to be shared and be accessed by scientists and researchers worldwide.

-2014-2016.
+2014.
 Metabolic Sensing and Stress Response Deficit in Ataxia Telangiectasia.
 Primary researcher: Dr. Michael Kastan of Duke Cancer Institute.
-Co-funded with the A-T Children’s Project funded with support from Wobbly Feet.
+A-T Children’s Project funded with support from Wobbly Feet.

 - 2017 update: Dr. Kastan’s research is continuing to make advancements through a grant from the Orphan Disease Center at University of Pennsylvania School of Medicine.

 - 2015 update: Due to study results so far confirming their theory, Dr. Kastan and his team will continue their research to explore possible drug targets towards a clinical trail.